Remove the Cap

 “On 10 July 2020, the National Cabinet of Australia placed a limit on the number of Australians who could return home from overseas.

-Removethecap.com has been created to tell the story of Australians around the world, who face difficulties and delays in returning home.”
-The campaign had significant traction in the national and international media, joined forces with senators from the ALP, and Pieter even became the face of an Amnesty International Australia campaign with the same goal and the stories I collected formed the basis of the Amnesty report.
+Removethecap.com was created to tell the story of Australians around the world, who face difficulties and delays in returning home.
+The campaign had significant traction in the national and international media, joined forces with senators from the ALP, and I became the face of an Amnesty International Australia campaign with the same goal and the stories I collected formed the basis of the Amnesty report.

 UNSW – University of New South Wales